 Research helps us to find out more about conditions such as lymphoedema.
-Researchers are looking at what reduces your risk of developing lymphoedema and different ways of managing lymphoedema.
+Researchers are looking at what reduces the risk of developing lymphoedema and different ways of managing it.

 Why we need research

-All treatments must be fully researched before they can become standard treatment for everyone.
+We have to fully research all treatments before they can become standard treatment for everyone.
 This is so that we can be sure they are safe and work better than the treatments we already use.

 Causes and reducing the risk

 We know that surgery to lymph nodes increases the risk of lymphoedema.
 But not everyone develops it.
-Research has looked into why some people get swelling after surgery and some don’t.
+Research has looked into why some women get swelling after breast cancer surgery and some don’t.

 These are early findings, and we need more research to confirm it.
 It will be some time before tests for the genes will be available.

 Research into managing lymphoedema in breast cancer